 Languages used:

-The Lean Touch Asset provides a quick and easy way to add multiple gestures to your AR project without writing (almost) any code.
+With the main scene open, we need to import the Lean Touch Asset.
+Lean Touch provides a quick and easy way to add multiple gestures to an AR project without writing (almost) any code.

 Installation is a two-step process, firstly you need to download the Unity Assets (there are two versions of LeanTouch, the Free version is enough for our needs) from the Unity Store, to add it to your asset collection.